HP Notebook PCs - Battery Not Detected

 To locate and use HP Battery Check using HP Support Assistant, follow the steps below.

-For operating systems before Windows 8, click Start and select HP Support Assistant.In Windows 8, use the search widget to search for HP Support Assistant, and then select the application.
+For operating systems before Windows 8, click Start and select HP Support Assistant.In Windows 10 and 8, search for and open HP Support Assistant, and then select the application.

 On the HP Support Assistant window, select Troubleshoot, and then select Power, Thermal, and Mechanical, or select Battery and Performance if you are using Windows 8.

-note:This application looks different in Windows 8 than in this example.Figure : Launch Battery Check from HP Support Assistant
+note:This application looks different depending on you version of Windows.Figure : Launch Battery Check from HP Support Assistant

-The current state of the battery (charging or discharging) is displayed.
+The current state of the battery and any necessary instructions are displayed.

 Country: United States